Velocitune: A Velocity-based Dynamic Domain Reweighting Method for Continual Pre-training: Conclusion

 \section{Conclusion}

-In this work, we introduced \method{}, a novel approach for dynamically adjusting domain weights during the training of large language models.
-Our method addresses the limitations of existing techniques that rely on static or purely loss-based adjustments, which can lead to imbalanced learning across different domains.
-By scaling to align learning velocity across domains, \method{} ensures a more balanced learning process, thereby enhancing the model's ability to generalize across diverse tasks.
-Our experiments on CodeLlama 7B and Llama3 demonstrate the effectiveness of \method{} in improving performance on a variety of tasks, including math reasoning, coding, and system diagnosis.
-Furthermore, our ablation study reveals that the benefits of \method{} are not solely due to the adjustment of domain weights, but also stem from the synergistic effect of the training dynamics, including the order in which data from different domains is processed.
-This finding underscores the importance of considering both the weights and the order of learning in the pre-training of large language models.
+In this work, we introduced \method{}, a novel approach to dynamically adjust domain weights during the training of large language models.
+Our method addresses the gap of existing works in domain-adapative continual pre-training.
+By aligning learning velocity across domains, \method{} ensures a more balanced learning process, thereby enhancing the model's ability to generalise across diverse downstream tasks.
+Our experiments on CodeLlama-7B, Llama3-8B, and Mistral-7B demonstrate the effectiveness of \method{} in improving performance in a variety of tasks, including math reasoning, coding, and system command generation.
+Furthermore, our ablation study reveals that the benefits of \method{} are not solely due to the adjustment of the domain weights, but also stem from the synergistic effect of the training dynamics, including the order in which data from different domains are processed.
+This finding underscores the importance of considering both the weights and the data order of in continual pre-training.